StefanSchroeder/Gocal/README.md

 		-photo=filename: Show single photo (single image in PNG JPG GIF)

 This option will add this image to every month.
-The filename can be a URL, and must start with http:// and must have a valid image extension.
+The filename can be a URL, qualified with http:// and it must have a valid image extension.

 		-photos=directory: Show multiple photos (directory with PNG JPG GIF)

 e.g. gocal -photos images/

 This option will add the twelve first files as images to the twelve month.
 If less than twelve files are found, the sequence will re-start after the last image.
 This will not work if there are non-image files in the directory (among the first twelve).
 The directory option does NOT support URLs.

 		-wall=filename: Show wallpaper PNG JPG GIF

 e.g. gocal -wall gopher.png

 This option will add this image to every month as a background.
 You should only use images with a bright tone so that you do not obstruct the usefulness of the calendar.
 The filename can be a URL, and must start with http:// and must have a valid image extension.

 ### Year calendar